National NIH K12 Physician Scientist

 The National NIH K12 Physician Scientist DiabDocs Program implements best practices to facilitate identification of underrepresented in medicine and science (UiMS) physician trainees via the DiabDiversity program.
 We are committed to reducing bias in our interview and selection processes, and to enhancing mentor-mentee relationships to support success of UiMS individuals and all Scholars.

 Sherita Golden, MD, MHS, serves as the Director of our DiabDocs Diversity, Equity and Inclusion (DEI) programming.
-She is the Hugh P. McCormick Family Professor of Endocrinology and Metabolism and Vice President and Chief Diversity Officer for Johns Hopkins Medicine (JHM), where she leads the JHM Office of Diversity, Inclusion, and Health Equity and oversees biomedical workforce diversity and health equity operational initiatives that include the School of Medicine and Johns Hopkins Health System.
+She is the Hugh P. McCormick Family Professor of Endocrinology and Metabolism for Johns Hopkins Medicine (JHM).

 The DiabDocs program emphasizes recruitment of UiMS early career trainees to improve diversity among the diabetes research community.
 This is facilitated through outreach to groups including the Accreditation Council for Graduate Medical Education (ACGME), Juvenile Diabetes Research Foundation (JDRF), Helmsley Charitable Trust, and the Endocrine Society, and outreach to professional organizations (National Medical Association, National Hispanic Medical Association, and Association of American Indian Physicians) and programs (ENDO Flare and ENDO Excel) that support UiMS trainees and faculty.